 The brutal truth: no tutorial has ever prepared anyone for real development.
 Real development is messy, ambiguous, and full of problems no YouTube video covers.

 Modern online education is a business.
 More watch time = more revenue.
-Platforms like Udemy and YouTube are optimised for retention, not your progress.
+Platforms like Udemy and YouTube are optimized for retention, not your progress.

 Tutorials are structured to feel achievable because they remove all friction.
 The instructor already knows the solution.
 The code already works.
 You never face a real error for more than 30 seconds.